(214) 390-7947 (Overseas Callers)

 What safety measures should I take during my volunteer trip in Ecuador?

-We make sure that you get safely transported to your accommodations from the Quito International Airport.
+We make sure that you get safely transported to your accommodation from the Quito International Airport.
 We then have an orientation session between you and the in-country coordinator responsible for the projects.
 We advise you to learn about all the safety hazards of traveling abroad before coming to Ecuador.
 As you would anywhere, you will need to take normal safety precautions, staying aware of your surroundings, not walking alone in dangerous areas or at night, carrying minimal cash on your person, etc.

 What will happen if I get sick in Ecuador?